kmbrlykm/best-programming-club-2020-12-13/README.md

 ### Challenges and Questions

+1. I think the most challenging part was figuring out the structure of lists where fruits and vegetables live.
+So a fruit is an object, which is inside a fruit list, inside a bigger object.
+So fruits and veggies can be seprated but still be kinda together.

-1. itemData vs. item: I see Sua used itemData when running forEach on the fruit list, but I used item on vegie list.
+2. itemData vs. item: I see Sua used itemData when running forEach on the fruit list, but I used item on vegie list.
 Everything seems to work.
 But I'm still googling the difference.
 Is it interchangeable?

-2. ~~When we're appending buttons to the unordered list, it seems to magically appear next to the vegetable.
+3. ~~When we're appending buttons to the unordered list, it seems to magically appear next to the vegetable.
 I thought it would appear under, because it looks like these button items are being added as a new list item.~~ I see the button is NOT being added as a new list item, instead we append the button to the list item that was already created with product name.

 ## Assignment